-Brexit: UK offer on EU citizens a good start, says Merkel - BBC News
+Merkel: UK Brexit offer 'a good start'

 Their rights - and the rights of UK citizens living in the rest of the EU - are among the thorny issues that have to be resolved early on in Brexit talks, along with the UK's divorce bill and the Northern Ireland border.

 "Theresa May made clear today that EU citizens who have been in Great Britain for five years can keep their full rights.
-That's a good start," said Mrs Merkel at the end of Thursday's talks.
+That's a good start," she said at the end of Thursday's talks.

 "But of course there are many, many other questions about Brexit - about finances, about the relationship with Ireland - which means we still have a lot to do until October."